Zipaquirá

 Zipaquirá (/es/) is a municipality and city of Colombia in the department of Cundinamarca.
 Its neighboring municipalities are Cogua and Nemocón to the north; Tabio, Cajicá and Sopó to the south, Tocancipá and Gachancipá to the east and Pacho and Subachoque to the west.

 Its seat of municipal government is 49 kilometers from the national capital Bogotá.
 It is part of the Greater Bogotá Metropolitan Area, and is the capital of the Sabana Centro province.
 It is also the headquarters of the diocese of the same name and that includes much of the Department of Cundinamarca, extending to the centre of Bogotá, the region of Rionegro, the Ubaté Valley, and the region of Guavio.

 The city is primarily known for its Salt Cathedral, an underground church built inside a salt mine in a tunnel made as result of the excavation of the salinas.
-Zipaquirá has an original architecture, and the old city centre is a tourist attraction.
+Zipaquirá has historic architecture, and the old city centre is a tourist attraction.
 Its main square is surrounded by old buildings in the Spanish Colonial style.
 This small city can be reached by train from Bogotá.